 Section 5: T 1:30-4:20 (Elias)

-Tutoring: Sunday-Wednesday 7:00-9:00PM and Th 7:00-8:30PM in the common area in Nobel Hall 221.
-There are sessions held in the Diversity Center Thursdays 6:00-8:00PM.
+Tutoring: Sunday-Thursday 7:00-9:00PM in the common area in Nobel Hall 221.
+There are sessions held in the Diversity Center Thursdays 7:00-9:00PM.

 Course overview: EEB is the last of four required courses in the Biology major.
 Although evolution, ecology, and animal behavior focus on different questions, all three disciplines are strongly integrated.
 This class explores interactions between population genetics and evolutionary processes, and how organisms respond to each other and their environments over scales of space and time.
 We will examine how complex ecological and evolutionary processes shape genetic and organismal diversity.
 Topics in this class are relevant to students who wish to pursue careers in a wide variety of disciplines including health and veterinary professions, conservation and resource management, K-12 teaching, positions in government, non-profit and the private sector.
 The course serves as a mid-level capstone that emphasizes critical aspects of the scientific method: hypothesis testing, experimental design, analysis, synthesis, and oral, visual and written communication.